Vpuke/picturethis/README.md

 ### Extra

-* As a user I should be able to Delete my account
+* As a user I should be able to delete my account

 ### Getting started